mintproject/mic/docs/model_configuration/01-overview.md

 ## How MIC Works

 MIC guides you to create a model component and uploading it to the MINT Model Catalog so it is available to others.
 This involves nine major steps.
-MIC has an `encapsulate` command that will guide you through those steps in the form of nine subcommands.
+MIC has an `pkg` command that will guide you through those steps in the form of nine subcommands.
 Each subcommand represents one of the nine steps to encapsulate your model.
 The steps should be followed in order, and after each step you will have a chance to check what MIC is doing to help you create your model component.

 MIC creates: 1) a MIC Directory, 2) a MIC File, 3) a MIC Wrapper, 4) a component virtualization image, 5) archival versions of your model code, MIC directories and files, and image in GitHub and DockerHub, and 6) a model component entry in the MINT Model Catalog.